20tab/UnrealEnginePython/README.md

 * Kite & Lighting http://kiteandlightning.la/ (they are sponsoring various areas of the project, expecially the slate api)

-* GOODTH.INC https://www.goodthinc.com/ (they are sponsoring the sequencer api)
+* GoodTH.INC https://www.goodthinc.com/ (they are sponsoring the sequencer api)